Having an operation as a day case patient (under a general anaesthetic)

 You and your anaesthetic

-How will my pain be managed?
+How will my pain be managed after my operation?

 Advice for your relative or friend